Harry Begian: Collegiate

 Following Begian's tenure at Cass Tech, he earned an EdD (Doctor of Education) degree from the University of Michigan in 1964 (Proquest Dissertations & Theses), and started his college teaching career.
 Begian served three years as Director of Bands at his Wayne State University, 1964–1967.
 In 1967, Begian was hired to succeed Leonard Falcone as Director of Bands at Michigan State University.
 Begian directed the Spartan Marching Band alongside assistant director Bill Moffit from 1967 through 1969 and left a large impact on the SMB during his three years in the position.
 In 1969, Begian left MSU to begin his fourteen-year tenure as only the third person to hold the position Director of Bands at the University of Illinois, a position that he entered in 1970.
 Begian retired from the University of Illinois in 1984.
 In 1985, he was lured out of retirement to become the director of the Purdue University Symphonic Band from 1985 to 1987.
 Then director of bands at Purdue J Richard Dunscomb stated, "We think he's going to bring the same kind of excitement to the concert band that Bill Moffit is bringing to the marching band program" about recruiting the "internationally known conductor."
-After officially retiring, Dr. Begian returned to the world-famous Interlochen Center For The Arts where he had previously served as a faculty member, 1961–1964 and in 1973.
-Jeffrey S. Kimpton, Interlochen's seventh President, performed in Dr. Begian's University of Illinois Large Symphonic Band (the premiere performing band at the time) as a cornetist during the early 70's.
+After officially retiring, Begian returned to the world-famous Interlochen Center For The Arts where he had previously served as a faculty member, 1961–1964 and in 1973.
+Jeffrey S. Kimpton, Interlochen's seventh President, performed in Begian's University of Illinois Large Symphonic Band (the premiere performing band at the time) as a cornetist during the early 70's.

 During Begian's tenure at the University of Illinois, he continued the LP recording project established by his predecessor, Mark Hindsley.
 After his retirement from the University of Illinois, many of the recording of the Symphonic Band under Begian's baton were re-distributed as a set of 20 CDs which are now included in the Begian Collection of the Library of Congress.
 Begian was especially known for his recordings of the works by Percy Grainger, as well as his interpretation of the tone poems of Richard Strauss.